 Headline inflation continued decreasing in most economies.
 Nevertheless, it remains at high levels.
 The core component has shown a resistance to decline.
-Several central banks have stopped raising their reference rates.
-After having left their reference rates unchanged, some advanced economy monetary authorities increased them again.
+Central banks of the major advanced economies, such as the US Federal Reserve and the European Central Bank, raised their reference rates, underlining that future rate adjustments would be highly dependent on incoming data.
 World growth prospects for 2023 continue implying a deceleration, although slightly less intense than previously anticipated.
 Among key global risks are persistence of inflationary pressures, the worsening of geopolitical turmoil, tighter financial conditions, and, to a lesser extent, the challenges to financial stability.

-In Mexico, since the previous monetary policy decision, short-term government bond yields decreased while medium- and long-term ones registered limited adjustments.
-The Mexican peso appreciated.
-Economic activity has shown resilience in a complex external environment.
+In Mexico, since the previous monetary policy decision, government bond yields had been registering limited adjustments for all terms and the exchange rate had been appreciating.
+However, in the last days, longer-term bond yields and the exchange rate increased slightly due to greater risk aversion worldwide.
+Economic activity has shown resilience and registered higher-than-anticipated growth.
 The labor market remains strong.
 The balance of risks to growth is equilibrated.

 Since the last monetary policy meeting, annual headline and core inflation continued decreasing.
-However, they are still high, registering 5.18% and 6.91%, respectively, in the first fortnight of June.
-Non-core inflation remained at historically low levels, reaching 0.03% during the same period.
-Inflation expectations for 2023 showed slight adjustments.
+However, they are still high, as they registered 4.79% and 6.64%, respectively, in July.
+Non-core inflation remained at historical lows, reaching an atypical level of -0.67% during the same period.
+Inflation expectations for 2023 decreased.
 Longer-term ones remained relatively stable at levels above target.

-Forecasts for headline inflation were revised marginally downwards for some quarters, while those for core inflation remained practically unchanged.
+Forecasts for headline inflation remained practically unchanged.
+Those for core inflation were adjusted marginally upwards for the short term.
 Inflation is still projected to converge to the 3% target in the fourth quarter of 2024 (see table).
 These projections are subject to risks.
 On the upside: i) persistence of core inflation at high levels; ii) foreign exchange depreciation due to volatility in international financial markets; iii) greater cost-related pressures, and iv) pressures on energy prices or on agricultural and livestock product prices.
-On the downside: i) a greater-than-anticipated slowdown of the world economy; ii) a lower pass-through effect from some cost-related pressures; iii) a better functioning of production and distribution chains; and, iv) a larger-than-anticipated effect from the Federal Government's measures to fight elevated prices.
+On the downside: i) a greater-than-anticipated slowdown of the world economy; ii) a lower pass-through effect from some cost-related pressures; iii) that the exchange rate appreciation contributes more than anticipated to mitigate some pressures on inflation; and, iv) a larger-than-anticipated effect from the Federal Government's measures to fight elevated prices.
 The balance of risks for the trajectory of inflation within the forecast horizon remains biased to the upside.